 Baker Bros owns around 23.8% of the company, the stock occupies nearly half of its total public equity holdings, and it’s the fund’s largest holding by far.
 The position was left unchanged during the quarter.

 BeiGene, Ltd. (BGNE):

 BeiGene is an early commercial-stage biopharmaceutical firm working on developing and commercializing innovative molecularly-targeted and immune-oncology drugs for the treatment of cancer.
-It is the fund’s largest holding by far, occupying nearly 1/4 of its total portfolio.
+It is the fund’s second-largest holding, occupying 13.5% of its total portfolio.

-Despite the uncertainty surrounding BeiGene, the company has developed into a fully-integrated global biotechnology company with operations in China, the United States, Europe, and Australia, and a robust pipeline of pharmaceuticals, strengthening its reputation.
+Despite the uncertainty surrounding BeiGene, the company has developed into a fully integrated global biotechnology company with operations in China, the United States, Europe, and Australia.
+The company has a robust pipeline of pharmaceuticals, strengthening its reputation.

 Incyte Corporation (INCY):